 Seminary students and ministers are not exempt from personal problems and frustrations.
 The seminary provides a broad base of support for students.
-This includes the Counselor and Student Assessment Director, a faculty advisor (or site administrator), the Dean, and peer support.
-The Counselor/Student Assessment Director is available for a few sessions but ongoing counseling will need further discussion regarding additional fees.
+This includes a faculty advisor (or site administrator), the Dean, and peer support.
+Counseling may be available for a few sessions, but ongoing counseling will need further discussion regarding additional fees.
 Student may also choose to seek counseling and support outside of the seminary.